 After the defense, you will need to make any revisions specified by the committee.
 Once these revisions have been made, you chair should confirm to the Academic Advisor that your dissertation has been finalized and you should begin the submission process.

 As of November 1, 2012, students are no longer required to pay a fee to cover the cost of microfilming the dissertation.

-You will need to electronically submit your final dissertation (that is, after any revisions have been approved) to the library by going to the ETD site here and clicking on "submit my dissertation/thesis."
-The system will prompt you to create an account, provide complete materials about publishing, categorizing, and copyrighting your dissertation before directing you to save and upload your dissertation as a pdf.
+You will need to electronically submit your final dissertation (that is, after any revisions have been approved) to the library by going to the ETD site and clicking on "submit my dissertation/thesis."
+The system will prompt you to create an account, provide complete materials about publishing, categorizing, and copyrighting your dissertation before directing you to save and upload your dissertation as a PDF.
 You should receive a confirmation email once you have successfully uploaded your dissertation.
-You must submit the dissertation before the submission deadline for your semester of graduation, which can be found at http://www.american.edu/provost/grad/etd/submission, to insure that the format can be checked and any required formatting revisions can be made by the final submission deadline.
+You must submit the dissertation before the submission deadline for your semester of graduation to insure that the format can be checked and any required formatting revisions can be made by the final submission deadline.

 The Academic Advisor will arrange for the Dean's and Registrar's Office signatures and contact you when your materials are ready.
 Please allow 2-3 days for this process.
 The Graduate Advising Office will keep a copy of your title page for your file.
 You should keep a copy of the signed title page as receipt for completing the submission process.

 It is also important to remember that PhD candidates must fill out and return the Survey of Earned Doctorates form to the Academic Advisor before their dissertation can be officially accepted and submitted.